pboling/railsbling.com/content/posts/how_i_go_again.md

 +++

-I am upgrading my [Hugo-based](https://gohugo.io/) blog from v0.15 to v0.48 (extended)!
+I am upgrading my [Hugo-based](https://gohugo.io/) blog from v0.15 to v0.48 ~~(extended)~~!
 Quite a mad leap.
+Update: As it turns out, extended won't run on my (or any) shared hosting provider, and I am still *building* my site on my shared host.
+I know, that's not cool anymore, but updating my deployment pipeline would require more time than I have.

 ## My Architecture